-The last place you want to worry about an allergic reaction is when you’re wrapped up in your new down duvet in bed.
+The last place you want to worry about an allergic reaction is when you’re wrapped up in your new down duvet.
 If you suffer from an allergy, then you know just how important it is to avoid your allergens.
-This article explains the technology used in an anti-allergy duvet to make it NoMite guarantee.
+This article explains the technology used in an anti-allergy duvet to give it the NOMITE guarantee.

 Dust Mite Allergy

 Many people believe they are allergic to down.
 The truth however is that a down allergy is incredibly rare.
-A dust mite allergy on the other hand, is substantially more common.
-Dust mites are microscopic creatures that make their homes in mattresses, duvets, and carpets, thriving in temperatures around 25°C. Their diet makes your bed an ideal environment.
+A dust mite allergy on the other hand is substantially more common.
+Dust mites are microscopic creatures that make their homes in mattresses, duvets, and carpets, thriving in temperatures around 25°C. Your bed could be an ideal environment for them.